Time and Again (Ms. Marvel): Plot

 In India, 1942, Aisha takes refuge in a village, where Hasan, an Indian independence activist, offers her food and shelter.
 They fall in love and have a child, Sana.
 Five years later in 1947, Aisha's former friend Najma finds Aisha and orders her to retrieve the latter's bangle.
 Aisha leaves it with Sana and attempts to flee to the new nation of Pakistan with her family during the partition of India but Najma finds and stabs her.
 Hasan and Sana are separated in the chaos.
 Aisha's great-granddaughter Kamala Khan appears from 2025 and is able to interact with Aisha, who asks her to guide Sana before dying.
 Conjuring a projection of stars to lead Sana to her father, Khan realizes she was the one destined to reunite them.

-Returning to the present, she finds that Najma's strike had opened the Veil of the Noor dimension, which separates it from Earth, but it vaporizes anyone who interacts with it.
+Returning to the present, Kamala finds that Najma's strike has opened the Veil of the Noor dimension, which separates it from Earth, but it vaporizes anyone who interacts with it.
 Najma transfers her power to her son Kamran before sacrificing herself to close the Veil.
-An older Sana and her daughter Muneeba find Kamala and the latter accepts her daughter's powers.
+An older Sana and her daughter Muneeba find Kamala, and the latter accepts her daughter's powers.
 Meanwhile, Kamran seeks refuge with Khan's best friend Bruno Carrelli.
 After being attacked by a Department of Damage Control drone, Kamran destroys it, but the ensuing explosion obliterates the store below them.